IHE/ITI.BasicAudit/input/pagecontent/issues.md

 # Questions for committee development prior to public-comment

-- Is there an established way to record an OAuth token that I could define?
-I am expecting that mostly a unique identifier of the token is minimally needed.
-With a username and purposeOfUse being useful.
-I need some guidance and samples.
 - Is there any alternatives to the patterns I have defined?
 I did note some alternatives with recommendations in narrative?
 - Is there some other improvements one could recommend?
 - note in my pattern for Search/Query, I allow the cleaned search parameters to be put into entity.description.
 Is this useful?